andrey-ilinykh/k8s-play/README.md

 run API proxy
 k proxy --port=8080

-accsess backend from the host (for debuging) k apply -f svc.yaml minikube tunnel
+access backend from the host (for debugging) k apply -f svc.yaml minikube tunnel

 ## The router
+create a role
 kubectl create clusterrolebinding default-view --clusterrole=view --serviceaccount=default:default

 create configmap for nginx.
+Assuming you are in the parent folder run.

+k create configmap nginx-tls --from-file=cert/cert

+cert/cert folder contains the certificate and the private key.
+This is not good practice to use configmap for sensitive information.
+It is acceptable for prototype only.

+in router folder
+k apply -f overwriting.yaml

 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 \
   -nodes -keyout mydomain.com.key -out mydomain.com.crt -extensions san -config \